Why Cinder Blocks?

 Cement blocks exude strength, character, and personality.
 They provide me with the ideal vehicle to tell my story.
 Can I elevate this humble building material into artwork that you find compelling?
 That is my goal.
 I am addicted to walls and seduced by cement.

 I am the only artist in the world who specializes in paintings of concrete blocks and cinder block walls.
-I offer you my singular vision in the hopes that you are as open-minded as the first collectors who took a chance on a Warhol soup can, a Lichtenstein cartoon, or a Pollock drip-pour.
+I seek open-minded collectors like those who took a chance on Warhol, Lichtenstein, or Pollock.
 I hope you trust your instincts enough to embrace my unusual aesthetic.
 I want you to look at a painting of cement and say, "WOW!"

 Society installed • 96 x 96 inches • Free Worldwide Shipping